Restream/reindexer/float_vector.md

 Otherwise, an error will be returned, and the new configuration can only be applied after resetting the old one.

-The absence of `quantization_config` is interpreted as index operation without quantization.
+The absence of `quantization_config` means the index operates without quantization.
 To disable quantization, the index must be updated by removing the `quantization_config` object from its configuration.

 If quantization has already been performed for this index, removing this section is treated as resetting the quantization configuration and reloading the original `float` vector values.